expyriment/expyriment/documentation/sphinx/Examples.rst

 Here you can find some code examples to see Expyriment in action.
 All examples are fully working experiments.

+For offline usage, all example experiments are also included in the Expyriment source distribution (.zip) which is available for download on our `Release page`_.

 Simon task
 -----------
 An experiment to asses a spatial stimulus-response compatibility effect (see